gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 }

 ```
-To test the App go to "Run" and than select the function to execute (in my case "main").
-After that we can see the result clicking on "View/Log".

-With this few line of code **I was able to search into all my Gmail account for the <del>mails</del> Threads that have a specific label**.
+With these few lines of code **I'm able to search into all my Gmail account for the <del>mails</del> Threads that have a specific label**.
-In order to do that is necessary to allow the permission to the application to the Gmail API.
+In order to do that, is necessary to give to the application the access to the Gmail API.

-Ok Great it seams promising.
+Ok Great!
+It seems promising.
-Now le'ts try do do something useful,
-like the first task that I mentioned before.
+Now let's try to do something more useful, like the first task that I mentioned before.

 ```javascript
 function getYearAndMonthStringFromDate(date){